 Anyway, within the Antonioni film, that tries to show what life is life for ordinary people, there’s a section when the narrator mentions how the people seem fascinated and weirded out by their European visitors but are too polite to run away so they just essentially gawp and wonder what the heck’s going on.
 In fact, one gets that sense of wonder all the way through.
 That’s the jumping off point for this documentary ‘They Chose China’.
 The film-maker talks of an even earlier time, in the sixties as a child, when he noticed as westerner, dressed as a Chinese worker, going along the road on his green bicycle, and he too was vexed and wanted to know who he was and where did this “alien” come from?

 The Korean War troops were quarantined for a period, after they advised the authorities that they wanted to live in China instead of going to the U.S., on the basis of letting them think it over some more, to see if they were really sure.
 In 1953, ‘McCarthyism’ still reared its ugly head, with Joe McCarthy only biting the dust in 1954 in the Army-McCarthy Hearings.
 Most unfairly, those troops who, on second thoughts, decided that they perhaps didn’t want to go to live in China after all faced punishment for their supposed sedition.
 Others did indeed go to China.
 Some stayed for a while but then went back to the U.S. while others made a real go of it.
-In the above film, we see some Americans go back to China, after they lived their for a while, and other Americans visit the U.S. for the first time in years.
+In the above film, we see some Americans go back to China, after having lived there for a while, and other Americans visit the U.S. for the first time in years.